 I am a recent graduate of Purdue University (Class of 2013) and a native of the south suburbs of Chicago.
 I currently work full-time for the Federal Reserve Bank of Chicago.
 I've always had a strong interest in helping children reach their goals and volunteered with the children's ministry at my church and later became a youth soccer referee and coach.
 My senior year of high school, through my involvement in National Honor Society, I was given the opportunity to become a 5th grade tutor.
 I loved being able to see the tangible growth in my students' confidence and ability to complete their schoolwork.
 At Purdue I joined College Mentors for Kids and was able to tutor 2nd graders while pursuing my degree.
 I look forward to using these past experiences combined with my current role in Ladies of Virtue Mentoring to help Varsity Tutor students achieve their goals!

-Purdue University-Main Campus - BS, Accounting
+Undergraduate Degree: Purdue University-Main Campus - Bachelor of Science, Accounting

 What might you do in a typical first session with a student?